If you’ve been in the sports card collecting hobby for any length of time, chances are you’ve heard of the phrase ‘rookie card’.

 What Is A True Rookie Card?

-This can change depending on who you ask, but generally, a player’s true rookie card is their first ever issued card, usually released during their debut season, but not always.
+This can change depending on who you ask, but generally, a player’s true rookie card is their first ever issued card, usually released during their debut season, but not always, or first year cards that are released in mainstream, and officially licenced, base sets, as part of the main checklist (ie. Not an insert).

-In some instances, there might be a bit of debate, among those in the hobby, about what card is a player’s true rookie card.
-Some argue that it has to be a card issued by a major brand – But ultimately it comes down to whatever card was the very first released for that player.
+In some instances, there might be a bit of debate, among those in the hobby, about what defines a true rookie card.
+Some argue that it has to be a card issued by a major brand, and others consider the very first released card for that player as a true rookie.

-You might also hear someone refer to a card as a rookie card, when it’s not the true rookie.
-This can be because it’s a player’s first card after joining a new team, or it’s their first international card, or even their first card from a specific manufacturer, for example.
+Some collectors might also refer to a player’s first card after joining a new team, or their first international card, or even their first card from a specific manufacturer, for example, as a rookie card, but by definition it has to be cards from base sets within that first season of releases.

 Does ‘RC’ On A Card Mean Rookie Card?